psunlpgroup/PyrEvalv2/README.md

 ## Introduction
 PyrEval is a tool that automates the pyramid method for summary content evauation [1].
 It constructs a content model of semantically coherent units discovered from a small sample of expert reference summaries of one or more source texts, and to apply the content model to automatically evaluate the content of new summaries.
 It automates a manual method that was developed over a decade ago [1], and found to be extremely reliable [2, 3].

 The tool is aimed at two audiences.
 It can help educators evaluate students’ summaries for content; this is important because summarization is a commonly used vehicle to teach reading and writing skills, and to assess students’ knowledge of content [4, 5].
 It can also be used in evaluation of automated summarizers [5].
 It has performed well on college students summaries in multiple domains, and on sections of legal case briefs written by law students.
+Below is an impage showing the original pipeline and log output.

 ![PyrEval system pipeline and log output example](img/pyreval_img.png)

+PyrEval version 2 has been modified to include the original pipeline (shown again below) or a new pipeline for use with a computable rubric (PyrEval+CR) as described in [7, 8].

 ![PyrEval2 pipeline: original](img/pyreval_orig.png)